Also (sometimes) Second-Order Reflex

 (the conditioned stimulus

-, or CS), based on associating the bell with the site of food
+, or CS), based on associating the bell with the sight of food

 stimulus (the bell), once conditioned, becomes the "unconditioned"** stimulus which is used to produce a new response to a new CS (a circle).